stainless-api/upload-openapi-spec-action/examples/README.md

 ## Integration with docs platforms

-If your Stainless config has code samples configured, the `merge` and `build` actions also output a `documented_spec_path` containing a path to your OpenAPI spec with SDK code samples.
+If your Stainless config has code samples configured, the `preview`, `merge`, and `build` actions also output a `documented_spec_path` containing a path to your OpenAPI spec with SDK code samples.

 If you sync your OpenAPI spec with a [ReadMe API Reference](https://readme.com/), you can use the [Sync to ReadMe](https://github.com/marketplace/actions/rdme-sync-to-readme) GitHub action to upload the documented spec to ReadMe.
 You can see examples of this in the [pull_request_readme.yml](./pull_request_readme.yml) and [push_readme.yml](./push_readme.yml) files.